HEPTACOM/heptaconnect-docs/docs/portal-development/013-receiver-decoration.md

 ## Usage

 Decorating receiver must follow the same basics as normal receivers so be sure to read the [receiver explanation](./004-receiver.md) page first.
-The main difference is in their registration.
-A portal extension must include each of its receiver decorators in the result of `getReceiverDecorators`.

 Implementing `run` in a receiver decorator like a normal receiver will receive first all elements before the decorated receiver.